How will NCAA recoup millions from lost tournament?

 The NCAA made more than $1 billion last year, almost $867 million from the men’s Division I basketball tournament, and most of that from a massive television rights deal with CBS and Turner that runs through the 2032 tournament.

-The cornonavirus not only wiped out the games, but it will create some unexpected red ink on the NCAA’s balance sheet this year.
+The coronavirus not only wiped out the games, but it will create some unexpected red ink on the NCAA’s balance sheet this year.
 Exactly how much is to be determined.

 “Well, I can’t give you any specific numbers because we don’t know yet,” NCAA President Mark Emmert said.
 “We know that the financial implications are all negative and we’re going to have to deal with those.”